tw2113/thinthemichael-sculpin/source/playlist.md

 * Killing In The Name - Rage Against The Machine
 * From Out Of Nowhere - Faith No More
 * Rise - Public Image Ltd.
-* Take It Off - The Donnas
 * Heartbeats - Royal Teeth
+* Hole - Hammerbox
+* Cut Them Out - Erica Nockalls